C-Chafik/rainfall/level9/walkthrough.md

 level9@RainFall:~$
 ```

-The function setAnnotation execute the memcpy so we can overflow the program.
+The function setAnnotation() execute memcpy(), so we can overflow the program.

 ```sh
 level9@RainFall:~$ ./level9 $(python -c "print 'A' * 109")